RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 These queries are CPU intensive because they require iteration over the whole dictionary.

-Note: all notes about prefix searches apply to infix/suffix queries.
+Note: all notes about prefix searches also apply to infix/suffix queries.

 ### Using a suffix trie